-Driving drunk is an extremely dangerous as well as severe offense that could leave you dealing with tremendous fines.
+Driving drunk is an extremely dangerous as well as a severe offense that could leave you dealing with tremendous fines.
 If you have been apprehended for or arrested for drunk driving in Florida, you have to act promptly to guarantee that your legal rights and privilege to drive is safeguarded.
 At Frank Schwartz, P.A., we understand that this time around in your life might be tough, but with the representation of a seasoned Miami DUI lawyer, you could possibly acquire a beneficial result for your situation.
 If you have actually been charged with driving intoxicated (DUI) under the influence of liquor or drugs, you need to seek advice from and maintain us as your Miami DUI attorney right away.

-First-Time DUI Offense in Florida
+First-Time DUI Offense

 - Jail for at least 6 months

 - 50 hours of community service

 - License suspension for up to 1 year

 The penalties for a second-time DUI offense include:

 - License suspension for 5 years if your previous DUI was within the last 5 years